MouseLand/suite2p/docs/developer_doc.rst

 .. prompt:: bash

     pip install dvc
+The command above may prompt you to install `pydrive2`.
+Install it and you should be good to go.

+.. prompt:: bash

+    pip install pydrive2

 Use to following command to download the test data into the ``data`` subdirectory of your working ``suite2p`` directory.